-This surgery involves a single surgical technique which is called penile inversion.
+This surgery involves a single surgical procedure and the technique used is called penile inversion.

 CHOICES ARE AVAILABLE TO YOU:

 VAGINOPLASTY WITH VAGINAL CAVITY

 - The skin of the penis is inverted and grafted with the skin of the scrotum to create a deeper vaginal cavity. - Blood vessels and nerve endings from the glans are preserved to create a sensitive clitoris. - Using your own tissues to recreate the delicate details of the vulva (labia minora and labia majora, clitoris, hood) helps eliminate tension on the tissues forming the new genitalia.